-Did you know that Windows 8.1 will not restart if your Registry Hives are larger than 2GB?
+Did you know that the Windows operating system will not restart if your Registry Hives are larger than 2GB?
 This is another small bit of interesting information.

 Windows will not restart if your Registry Hives are larger than 2GB

-If you are running 64-bit Windows 8 or Windows Server 2012, and the size of your Windows Registry Hives are larger than 2 GB in size, your computer just will not restart.
+If you are running 64-bit Windows or Windows Server, and the size of your Windows Registry Hives are larger than 2 GB in size, your computer just will not restart.

 This is because the registry hives in the x64-based version of Windows have a 2 GB size limit, and if the size exceeds this limit, the system is unable to restart.